redhat-actions/crda/README.md

 - name: Print Report Link
   run: echo ${{ steps.crda_scan.outputs.report_link }}
 ```
-The following snapshot is an example of CRDA scan workflow run on a node project.
+The following snapshot is an example of a CRDA run on a Node.js project.

 ![Workflow run](./images/workflow_run.png)